What Does a Nutritionist Do, Exactly?

 You have a trusted resource on call.

 It's the same kind of principle when you decide to work with a dietitian to help you meet your health goals.
-My clients know they can come to me with nutrition questions, to get the scoop on diet trends they're reading about—like the anti-diet trend—or if they want a recommendation on which protein powder would be the best for them.
-You'll save time and money by making sure you buy the right foods and put your cash toward ingredients and ideas that are actually going to get you closer to your goal.
+My clients know they can come to me with nutrition questions, to get the scoop on diet trends they're reading about — e.g. the boiled egg diet — or if they want a recommendation on which protein powder would be the best for them.
+You'll save time and money by making sure you buy the right foods and put your hard-earned cash toward ingredients and ideas that are actually going to get you closer to your goal(s).
+(See also: 15 Words Nutritionists Wish You Would Ban from Your Vocabulary)

 You gain emotional support (even if you think you didn't need it).

-Plus, how you feel has a big impact on appetite and how and what you eat, so getting a handle on what your personal challenges may be with emotions and food can make it easier to navigate and keep you from falling into the same old traps.
+Plus, how you feel has a big impact on appetite and how and what you eat.
+So getting a handle on what your personal challenges may be with emotions and food can make it easier to navigate and keep you from falling into the same old traps.
 (P.S.
 Here's how to tell if you're emotional eating.)
 For those times you're feeling down, having someone there to point out how far you've come and how capable you are can turn your mood around and help you stay motivated.
+(And now that you're no longer wondering, "what does a nutritionist do?" follow some of these pros to start meeting your goals.)